 The purpose of the Holy Family Shrine is to provide opportunity for all people to discover and develop their faith – a respite from the convoluted influences that camouflage and distort the origins of that faith.

 The shrine intends to call the desire within people’s hearts through developments that do not distract, but are complementary to the Holy Spirit.
 The example of the Holy Family serves as the model for responding to the Holy Spirit.
 Therefore, Our goal is to demonstrate these examples through contemplative environments and features: our Visitor Center, Chapel, Way of the Cross trail, and Crucifix spire.

 Shrine Building & Grounds Hours

-Closed Easter, Thanksgiving and the day after, Christmas (open until 3pm Christmas Eve, closed the 25th-27th), close at 3pm New Year’s Eve.
+Closed Easter, Thanksgiving and the day after, Christmas (open until 3pm Christmas Eve, closed the 25th-27th).

 The Shrine is open until 9pm on the first Friday of each month.
 During the months of September – May, Adoration will be held in the Chapel from 7-9pm.

 At about the same time, in 1993, four people were inspired, each in different ways and in different places, to build a chapel for travelers of the road and of the spirit.
 Possessing only a vision, the four people – a priest, a wife and mother, and two architects – set out to make this dream a reality.